vaibhavgits/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 **Memory Optimized**:

-- These types have fast performance for workloads that require in-memory processing.
+- These types have fast performance for workloads that require in-memory processing ( requires more RAM).
 - Use cases: High-performance, relational (MySQL) and NoSQL (MongoDB, Cassandra) databases.
 Distributed web scale cache stores that provide in-memory caching of key-value type data (Memcached and Redis).
 In-memory databases using optimized data storage formats and analytics for business intelligence (for example, SAP HANA).
 Applications performing real-time processing of big unstructured data (financial services, Hadoop/Spark clusters).
 High-performance computing (HPC) and Electronic Design Automation (EDA) applications.

-- Most of the instances of this type starts with _R_ (that remembers RAM).
-We also have instances starting with _X_.
+- Most of the instances of this type starts with _R_ (R stnads for RAM).
+We also have instances starting with _X_ and _U_.

 **Storage Optimized**

-- Made for storage-intense tasks that require high, sequential Read and Write access to large data sets on local storage
+- Made for storage-intense tasks that require high, sequential Read and Write access to large data sets on local storage.
 - Use cases: High Frequency Online Transaction Processing (OLTP) systems, Relational and NoSQL databases, Cache for in-memory database (like Redis), Data warehousing, Distributed file systems.
+- Most of the instances of this type starts with _D_ , _H_ and _I_.

 **Accelerated Computing**:

-- Simmilar to Memory optimized, but this one use hardware accelerators, or co-processors, to perform functions such as floating point number calculations, graphics processing, or data pattern matching, more efficiently than is possible in software running on CPUs.
+- Similar to Memory optimized, but this one use hardware accelerators, or co-processors, to perform functions such as floating point number calculations, graphics processing, or data pattern matching, more efficiently than is possible in software running on CPUs.
+- Most of the instances of this type starts with _DL_ , _F_ , _G_ , _P_ and _Trn_.

+**High-Performance Computing(HPC)**

+- High performance computing (HPC) instances are purpose built to offer the best price performance for running HPC workloads at scale on AWS.
+- Most of the instances of this type starts with _Hpc_.

 ---

 ### EC2 Security Groups

-- They are fundamental of network security in AWS.
-They control how traffic is allowed into our EC2 instances.
+- They control how traffic is allowed into our EC2 instances.
 It is the Firewall of the instance.
-- They contain only **Allow** rules
+- They contain only **allow** rules
 - Reference by IP or by other Security Group
-- Regulate the Access to the Ports, Authorized IP ranges (IPV4 and 6)
+- Regulate the Access to the Ports, Authorized IP ranges (IPV4 and IPv6)
-- Control of inbound network (from outside to inside the instance)
+- Control of inbound network (from outside to inside the instance) - by default all inbound traffic is blocked.
 - Control of outbound network (from instance to outside) - by default, all traffic outbound (from our instance to the rest of the world) is allowed.
 - Common Ports that we need to know

 <p align="center" width="100%"><img src="assets/security-group.jpg" alt="security-group" width="400"/></p>

+**Good to Know about Security Groups**

+- One SG can be attached to multiple instances.
+- Each intance can have multiple SGs.
+- SG are specific to region/VPC combination.
+If you chage the region, you have to create a new SG.
+- Security Group is not an application that runs on EC2.
+It's a firewall that lives outside the EC2.
+- It's good to maintain one separate security group for SSH access.
+- **If your application is not accessible (time out), then it's a security group issue**

+### Classic Ports to know

 ```
 22 - SSH (Secure Shell) - log into EC2 Linux instance